Kelowna Condos for Sale: Find Your Perfect Fit in 2026

 My honest take on the market:

 People keep asking me if they should wait for a crash.
 My answer: probably not.
 Kelowna isn't some random market that overbuilt during COVID.
 We've got 2,000+ people moving here every year, limited land (it's literally a valley between mountains and a lake), and a lifestyle people pay a premium for.
 Prices aren't crashing.
 But they're not going crazy either.
-It's actually... normal?
-Which feels weird to say.
+It's actually normal, which feels weird to say after the rollercoaster of 2020-2023.
+If you're planning to hold for 3-5 years, the current price stability actually works in your favour.
+You can buy without the panic of overpaying, and Kelowna's fundamentals (migration, constrained supply, lifestyle demand) still support long-term appreciation in the 3-5% annual range.

 Kelowna Condos for Sale by Price Range